Loading...

 Several payment methods operate within this infrastructure:

-Wire Transfers: These provide real time payments through networks like the Worldwide Interbank Financial Telecommunication (SWIFT) system.
+• Wire Transfers: These provide real-time payments through networks like the SWIFT system.
 International wire transfers use SWIFT codes to route funds between participating banks across borders.
-The sender’s bank validates the transfer request and mandate before settling the transaction, and the recipient’s bank receives funds typically within one to two business days for cross border transactions.

-ACH Payments: The automated clearing house processes batch transactions, including credit transfers and direct debit arrangements.
-While not offering real time payments, ACH payments provide a cost-effective solution for recurring payments and direct deposit, which is a common use case for ACH credit transactions such as payroll and government benefits.
+• ACH Payments: The automated clearing house processes batch transactions, including credit transfers and direct debit arrangements.
+While not offering real-time payments, ACH payments provide a cost-effective solution for recurring payments and direct deposit.

-Card Networks: Debit card payments and credit card transactions flow through card networks, involving the issuing bank, acquiring bank, and third party service providers.
-A card network is a vital payment rail that facilitates and authorizes card transactions between merchants, banks, and card issuers, processing transaction authorization, approval, and settlement quickly.
-These enable seamless online transactions and mobile payments.
+• Card Networks: Debit card payments and credit card transactions flow through card networks, involving the issuing bank, acquiring bank, and third-party service providers.

 The Rise of Crypto Payment Rails